 What’s the easiest way to get a secondary passport?

-The easiest way to get a dual citizenship is by being born in the respective country – where you are automatically granted citizenship at birth.
-Another easy way to get citizenship is by making a financial investment through investment programs like the Dominica citizenship through investment program.
+The easiest way to get a dual citizenship is to be born in the respective country, where you are automatically granted citizenship.

-The best countries for second citizenship include Malta, St. Kitts and Nevis, Portugal, and Dominica, known for their fast processing, global mobility, and investment opportunities.
-Each offers distinct benefits like visa-free travel, tax advantages, or access to the EU.
+The best countries for second citizenship include Malta, St. Kitts and Nevis, Portugal, and Dominica.

 Can dual citizenship expire?